 You can check the commands and skills cheatsheet to quickly find the syntax for each type of skill.

-The CLAUDE.md file is the global skill of your project, read as a priority by Claude Code.
+The CLAUDE.md file is the project memory, read as a priority by Claude Code.
 Add your high-level instructions there.
-Files in .claude/skills/ complement this file with specialized instructions by domain.
+You can also place CLAUDE.md files in subdirectories for specialized instructions by domain.

 To understand how skills integrate into the agentic coding paradigm, see our dedicated guide that explains the role of agent autonomy.